Lightnet/raylib_cimgui_lua/README.md

   This does not work due to match end for if statement conflict due how lua api table work.
 To follow imgui format for easy to read and port to c/c++ to be use later.

   Some change to keep it simple since c does not work on lua script.
 It will handle in c lua state side code.

-# Information:
-  This is sample project that use cimgui (c language programing) convert from imgui (c++ language programing ) to run with raylib but in abstraction low level by rlgl.h.
-Due to raylib.h can't be access to set up window and graphic.

-  By using the CMake for easy compile and fetch content to get those repo download to build the application.
-Reason is that there raylib have different type build compiler.

-  Currently using the simple lua script to run imgui widgets.

 ```lua
 -- set up local or theme